garrettlove8/StackDB/README.md

 # StackDB

-A "stackable" database that prioritizes (in no particular order) ease of use, security, performance, and adaptability.
+A "stackable" database that prioritizes (in no particular order) ease of use, performance, adaptability, and scalability.

 ## Installation
 To install and setup StackDB, you first want to download the desired reslease version from [here](https://github.com/garrettlove8/StackDB/releases).
 After that's complete, run the following commands: